ArfatMateen/Data_Modeling_with_Apache_Cassandra/README.md

     -   Do a SELECT for each of the questions from the relevant tables to verify that the data is correct.

+    -   Finally, close the connection to the database.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->